AqeelAqeel/Resume-Recommendations/README.md

 coding needs
 - merging univ recruiter and recruiter column
-  DONE
-- understanding why % accuracy isnt improving with way more data
+- understanding why % accuracy isnt improving with way more data.
-- ask instructor why/how it is or isn't good to use cosine similarity for matching. us job descs. best techniques to get it.
-AFTER the keywordsa re done being setup. develop model outputs
+- how to hypertune parameters
+- setup if statements for a 'set' of each list of words per
+- - figure out a way to get the list of words and how to customize 'stop words' or deduct from the list

+develop model outputs
 - % match to titles, words needed to show, and top jobs currently a strong fit for
     - need to grab the html or job desc OF that url ... yomp...
 - - if a word is not in the 'set' of terms in the top 100 for each role... suggest it ...

-Deployment needs:
-- have the dictionary of keywords for each occupation
-- inherit or have the functions available to process text input
-- neexd to understand how to convert input text into a single line for a simpler string to work with

 Front end web app dev